 An emergency fund is a pool of liquid money set aside for unforeseen expenses like a medical expense or a car repair.
 Having an emergency fund can be the difference between a small bump in your financial life and complete disaster in your entire life.

 An emergency fund insures against life's unexpected expenses.Tweet This

-If you decide to leave a relationship or your job becomes so unbearable that you have to leave before finding another (something you should only do in really dire circumstances) or you want to go back to school or start your own business, having an emergency fund gives you the freedom to do those things.
+If you decide to leave a relationship or your job becomes so unbearable that you have to leave before finding another or you want to go back to school or start your own business, having an emergency fund gives you the freedom to do those things.